 Second, look at the leadership of the church.
 Are its leaders biblically qualified to lead the congregation (based on 1 Timothy 3 and Titus 1)?
 How long have the current leaders been at the congregation?
 Are the leaders of the church known for their integrity, love for God and people, and their ability to teach God's Word?
 If so, these are positive signs for a new potential church home.

 Third, look at the members of the church.
 Do its members exhibit love toward one another and toward those in their community?
 What involvement is mentioned about helping the poor of their area or in serving in missionary activities worldwide?
+The engagement of people within the church is an important thing to consider when seeking to find a local church home.

 Fourth, look at the priorities of the church.
 Does the church emphasize music, children's programs, or other areas that connect with you?
 While each church has certain areas of strengths and weaknesses, finding a place where you can serve is an important factor in deciding where to make your church home.